SonyShrestha/SDM_Project/README.md

 ### Step 1: Create Local Repositories and Load Data

 1. **Create Repositories**: Use the `repository_creation.py` script to create local repositories.
+It automatically Load TBox (schema) into the created respository
-2. **Load TBox and ABox**: Load TBox (schema) and ABox (instance) data into each local repository using GraphDB's workbench or SPARQL update queries.
+2. **Load ABox**: Manually load the ABox (instance) data into each local repository using GraphDB's workbench.

 ### Step 2: Create Global Schema Repository

-1. **Create Global Schema Repository**: Create a repository for the global schema and load the combined TBox data from all local repositories.
+1. **Create Global Schema Repository**: Manually Create a repository for the global schema in the GraphDB's workbench and load only the global TBox data in the output folder .

 ### Step 3: Create Federated Repository